Glowacki-Shannon/Cybersecurity_Projects/README.md

 Hashbusting ensures each malware sample has a unique static hash, and has become a popular technique among threat actors and advanced malware authors, such as the actor behind the EMOTET threat.
 It is worth your time researching implementations of hashbusting as they vary.

 "In the constant arms race of malware authoring and Digital Forensics and Incident Response (DFIR) analysts attempting to find solutions to common obfuscation techniques, hashbusting has also been addressed in the form of fuzzy hashing." - Dylan Barker

+In the following screenshot, I use a fuzzy hashing algorithm that adopts a similarity digest, which is a process of compact representation (digest) of data that captures its essential features while allowing for the detection of near-duplicates or similar data.
+Plainly, fuzzy hashing is a technique used to spot datasets that are similar but not necessarily identical.
+The 'ssdeep' algorithm breaks the data up into smaller chunks and then proceeds to hash those chunks, which is useful for identifying near-duplicates when modifications have been made by the author in order to obfuscate.
+So even if modifications have been made to mask the data from being discovered as malicious, the chunks can be compared, and if similarities are detected, then the likelihood of the data being the same is affirmed.

 <a href="https://imgur.com/HSN7Z93"><img src="https://i.imgur.com/HSN7Z93.png" title="source: imgur.com" /></a>

+**fromat**: chunksize:chunk:double_chunk

 ## Picking_Up_The_Pieces